 3. Use environmentally friendly office products.

 On average, they only cost 5% more, which is a small price to pay to cut down on waste and pollution.
-Start small – 100% recycled paper, refillable ink cartridges, non-toxic highlighters, etc. Check out Frogfile in Vancouver as a great place to stock up on office products that go easy on the environment.
+Start small – 100% recycled paper, refillable ink cartridges, non-toxic highlighters, etc.

 4. Use non-toxic cleaning products.